openelections/docs/rawtodata.md

 The inputs to this task are usually PDFs and sometimes database files provided by state-level and county-level officials (i.e. county clerks).

 The outputs to this task are CSVs whose rows look like this: `county,precinct,office,district,candidate,party,votes`

+## Where to get PDFs to convert

+You should look through [the OpenElections github](https://github.com/openelections) for repos with names that start with `openelections-data`.
+We're working on writing issues that have easy PDFs for everyone to take on.

 ## How to complete this task